Commemoration of Yom HaShoah 2018

 Dear friends

-On this day of Yom Hashoah, the day chosen by the State of Israel to commemorate the Jewish martyrs of the genocide but also the heroes of the Jewish resistance, we are all gathered at the Shoah Memorial to read one by one the names of the Jews deported from France as well as those who died in captivity or were murdered in France between 1941 and 1944.
+On this day of Yom Hashoah, the day chosen by the State of Israel to commemorate the Jewish martyrs of the genocide but also the heroes of the Jewish resistance, We are all gathered at the Shoah Memorial to read one by one the names of the Jews deported from France as well as those who died in captivity or were murdered in France between 1941 and 1944.

-Equipped with an innovative vision for the time, Schneerson does not wish to stop there.
-It intends to bring together, for the first time in the world, in the same place, archives but also a library, a research center, exhibitions and above all, a "Memorial".
+Equipped with an innovative vision for the time, Schneerson does not want to stop there.
+It intends to bring together, for the first time in the world, in the same place, not only archives but also a library, a research center, exhibitions and above all, a "Memorial".
 The first stone of the "Tomb of the Unknown Jewish Martyr" was laid in May 1953.
 And the Memorial as we know it today was inaugurated on 30 October 1956, five years before Yad Vashem.

 Finally, by way of conclusion and tribute, I would like to read 12 other names this evening in front of you.
 Twelve names from our contemporaries.